 Background of Cash FX

-Cash FX emerged in the financial market space in 2019 under the guise of a forex handel training and investment platform.
+Cash FX emerged in the financial market space in 2019 under the guise of a forex trading training and investment platform.
 The founders, Huascar Lopez and Edwin Abad, have since been promising an irresistible return on investment as tempting as 400% to its members.
 Seeing such staggering figures, potential investors and forex enthusiasts are often swayed to put in their hard-earned money, all in the hope of reaping an unimaginable fortune.

 Infrastructural Model and Operations